jamesperes/logbook/README.md

 Try again

-- 1 -- 10/07/23 -- Edit project do convert newsletter and send to kindle
+- 1 -- 10/07/23 -- Edit project do convert newsletter and send to kindle / Create a jamesperes page